imain/ocp-doit/README.md

 - CentOS 7
 - ideally on a bare metal host
-- user with sudo access
+- user with passwordless sudo access

 # Instructions

 ## 1) Create local config

 Create a config file based on the example and set values appropriate for your local environment.